-- Mathematical Computation Competency: The study of mathematics at Montreat College prepares students to serve God and neighbor by enhancing their abilities to think logically and solve various kinds of problems by analyzing and interpreting data.
-Competency may be demonstrated as follows: - Minimum grade of C in MATH 1120 or above or equivalent, OR - Passing any MATH course, 1120 or above, and completing the cumulative final exam with a C or better, OR - Appropriate CLEP or AP scores, or equivalent class from a regionally accredited institution. - Oral Expression Competency is to prepare graduates who can demonstrate skill in oral communication.
+- Oral Expression Competency is to prepare graduates who can demonstrate skill in oral communication.
 Specifically, students will give oral presentations that either inform or persuade.
 Competency will be achieved when students demonstrate in the context of oral presentations clarity of thought, originality of ideas, organizational techniques, appropriate diction, critical thinking, supporting strategies, and effective delivery.
-Competency may be demonstrated as follows: - Minimum grade of C in COMM 1220, ENGL 2510, OREC 3312, THEA 2303, COMM 2202 FederOR - Equivalent class from a regionally accredited institution - Reading Competency is to produce graduates who can demonstrate effective reading skills.
+Competency may be demonstrated in any of two ways: - Minimum grade of C in an oral express course (COMM 1220, ENGL 2510, OREC 3212, THEA 3303, COMM 2202) - Equivalent class from a regionally accredited institution - Reading Competency is to produce graduates who can demonstrate effective reading skills.
 Competency will be achieved when students evidence college-level reading skills including analytical and critical thinking, comprehension, speed, and vocabulary.
-Reading competency may be demonstrated as follows: - Grade of C or above in an upper-level literature course, OR - Appropriate CLEP or AP scores, or equivalent class from a regionally accredited institution - Writing Competency may be demonstrated as follows: - Grades of C or above in both ENGL 1111 or ENGL 1131 and ENGL 1112 or 1132 or the equivalent, OR - Appropriate CLEP or AP scores, OR - o Equivalent classes from a regionally accredited institution, OR - Accepted transfer credit for ENGL 1111 when student tested out of the ENGL 1112 equivalent at previous school (testing out does not include progressing to the ENGL 1112 equivalent after making less than a grade of C in the ENGL 1111 equivalent) - Computer Skills Competency: All students enrolled at Montreat College must demonstrate computer competency.
-Competency may be demonstrated by one of the following completed within the last ten (10) years: - Completing CYBR 1131 with a grade of C or better, OR - Earning a C or better on the computer competency exam (CYBR 1132 EX11).
-Those who pass the exam will earn three (3) credits recorded as a P on the academic transcript, OR - Equivalent class from a regionally accredited institution.
+Reading competency may be demonstrated in either of two ways: - Grade of C or above in an upper-level literature course - Appropriate CLEP or AP scores, or equivalent class from a regionally accredited institution - Writing Competency may be demonstrated in any of four ways: - Grades of C or above in both ENGL 1111 or ENGL 1131 and ENGL 1112 or 1132 - Appropriate CLEP or AP scores, or equivalent classes from a regionally accredited institution - Accepted transfer credit for ENGL 1111 when student tested out of the ENGL 1112 equivalent at previous school (testing out does not include progressing to the ENGL 1112 equivalent after making less than a grade of C in the ENGL 1111 equivalent) - Computer Skills Competency: All students enrolled at Montreat College must demonstrate computer competency.
+Competency may be demonstrated by one of the following completed within the last ten (10) years: - Completing CYBR 1131 with a grade of C or better - Earning a C or better on the computer competency exam (CYBR 1131 EX11).
+Those who pass the exam will earn three (3) credits recorded as a P on the academic transcript - $\circ$ $\quad$ Equivalent class from a regionally accredited institution. - MS Office Suite certification (official documentation required).